 In order for an application to be considered by the Committee, the application must be received by the South Carolina Bar within three (3) years of the date the applicant discovered or reasonably ought to have discovered the dishonest conduct.
 No application may be considered after the expiration of six (6) years from the date of the dishonest conduct.
 An application for resolution of a fee dispute which is timely filed under Rule 416, SCACR, shall be considered timely filed for purposes of consideration under this rule in the event an unearned fee is not repaid.

-The Committee is further authorized to disburse funds as ordered by the Supreme Court pursuant to Rule 31(f) contained in Rule 413, SCACR.
+The Committee is further authorized to disburse funds as ordered by the Supreme Court pursuant to Rule 31, RLDE, Rule 413, SCACR.
 Unless otherwise provided by the order of the Supreme Court, the Committee shall be entitled to reimbursement from the suspended, disbarred, disappeared, or deceased attorney or his estate.

 (2) Subject to the approval of the Board of Governors of the South Carolina Bar, the Committee is authorized to prescribe rules of procedure for the management of its funds and affairs, for the presentation of applications, for the processing and payment of applications and for the subrogation or assignment to the South Carolina Bar of all rights of any reimbursed applicant, provided all rules prescribed shall be subject to approval by the Supreme Court.